fusioninventory/fusioninventory.github.io/documentation/tasks/networkdiscovery.md

 A network discovery task can be also performed without a GLPI server, allowing easier control and troubleshooting, with the [fusioninventory-netdiscovery](../agent/man/fusioninventory-netdiscovery.html) command-line tools.
-However, there is now way currently to inject the result in GLPI.
+However, there is no way currently to inject the result in GLPI.

 ## Efficiency concerns